PowerShell/Community-Blog/Posts/2021/09/tfl-profile.md

 ## Summary

-Profile files are PowerShell scripts you can use to customize yoru PowerShell host.
+Profile are PowerShell scripts you can use to customize your PowerShell environment.
 There are 4 profile files for each host as you can see by examining the `$Profile` automatic variable.

 ## Tip of the Hat